Learn The Link Between Substance Abu...

 Addiction is common among perpetrators of domestic violence.3 25-50% of intimate partner abusers have substance use disorders.
 And as an abuser’s addiction grows more severe, both the frequency and severity of their abuse increases.4

-It’s important to note that most people experiencing addiction are not violent5 towards others.
-However, the influence of drugs or alcohol can make people with violent tendencies more likely to act on them.
+It’s important to note that most people experiencing addiction are not violent towards others.5 However, the influence of drugs or alcohol can make people with violent tendencies more likely to act on them.

 By definition, being drunk or high changes your brain chemistry.6 As a result, drinking or using drugs can change the way you think, feel, and react to stress.
 You might be less capable of controlling your anger, making violence more likely.
-Ongoing drug use increases your risk of violent behavior7 over time.
+Ongoing drug use increases your risk of violent behavior over time.7

 Social norms can also contribute to higher rates of violence.
 In some cultures, “I was drunk” is an acceptable excuse for a wide range of negative behavior, from telling secrets to picking fights.
 When people feel like they can blame their actions on substances, they may drink or use drugs to justify ongoing violence.8 This mindset can also prevent them from getting the help they need.